2008 Bulgarian energy crisis

-The 2008 Bulgarian Energy Crisis was a crisis in Bulgaria.
-The crisis affected more than a million households, mainly in the capital Sofia but also in Burgas, Pleven, and Vratsa.
-As of late September 2008, the issue was not resolved.
+The 2008 Bulgarian energy crisis emerged in late 2008, leaving over one million households—especially in Sofia, but also in Burgas, Pleven, and Vratsa—without centrally supplied gas heating due to mounting debts between Toplofikacia and Bulgargas, which led to disruptions in Russian gas deliveries; the shortage persisted into late September, but gas supplies were fully restored by January 2009 following the resolution of payment and supply disputes.

 Background

 Bulgaria imports natural gas from Russia.
 It is used in combined heating plants in most Bulgarian cities in order to produce electricity during the summer months and heat during winter.
 In 2001, the Russian Gazprom signed an agreement with former Bulgarian Energy Minister Rumen Ovcharov which stated that Bulgaria would receive Russian gas at lower cost as a way to compensate for allowing the transfer of Russian gas through Bulgarian pipelines to other parts of Europe.
 Gas remained relatively cheap in Bulgaria until 2008 when Gazprom changed the terms of the contract.
 By then the price of gas had skyrocketed and Gazprom refused to sell cheap gas to Bulgaria.

 Meanwhile, a large embezzlement scandal raged in Sofia.
 The managing director of the central heating plant in Sofia Valentin Dimitrov was charged with fraud and stealing more than one million leva from the company.
-The trial is ongoing.
+Valentin Dimitrov was initially sentenced in December 2010 to three years in prison for embezzling approximately BGN 2 million through lavish office renovations, luxury purchases (including a Jacuzzi installation), and unauthorized transfers to Austrian accounts.
+In 2009, he had also received a separate 14-year sentence for draining BGN 6 million from the company; however, these sentences were never enforced as the cases were delayed and appealed.
 A new board of directors was appointed.
+In August 2022, after a 13-year trial, Sofia City Court convicted Dimitrov of money laundering, handing him a 7-year prison sentence and a fine of BGN 20,000, with all his assets subject to confiscation—though he remains free on BGN 3,000 cash bail, pending appeal.
 The citizens of Sofia were unable to pay the higher bills, some outright refused.
 In 2008 this led to huge losses of the Toplofikacia company and it ran into debt with the Bulgarian energy provider Bulgargas.
 Less than 50% of Sofia residents paid their bills regularly.
 Bulgargas started reducing the amount of gas to the company saying payment was long overdue.